alcuinon/ASPNETMVCExampleWithDB/README.md

 8. optional, you can try to Test Connection
 9. Click OK, and it will show on your Server Explorer Panel
 10. Right Click on your database, click properties
-11. It will prompt an another side panel called Solution Property and look for Connection String
+11. It will prompt an another side panel called Solution Explorer and look for Connection String field
-12. Copy that Connection String and paste that on the Scaffold command
+12. Copy that Connection String and paste that on the Scaffold command and try again the `STEP #6`

 ### 7. Update `appsettings.json`